Tim-W-James/eslint-config/README.md

-# ESlint Config React TypeScript
+# ESLint Config React TypeScript

-Opinionated eslint rule set for React and TypeScript.
-Emphasis on auto-fixable and style rules.
+Opinionated ESLint rule set for React and TypeScript.
+Emphasis on auto-fixable rules that encourage consistency, safety and readability across your code base.

 ## Install